TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

     set up and execute these tests and core usages are hard to explain here in detail since most of them work with additional abstracts and set up tricks.

-To prepare a frontend test, the system can be instructed to load a set of `.typoscript` files for a working frontend::
+To prepare a frontend test, the system can be instructed to load a set of :file:`.typoscript` files for a working frontend::

     $this->setUpFrontendRootPage(1, ['EXT:fluid_test/Configuration/TypoScript/Basic.ts']);